 While is true, the statement underemphasizes the physiological changes that occur during training that lead to the elite athlete being able to run with with less water.

-The most news worthy result of the Harvard study in New England Journal of Medicine is that hyponatremia happens.
-This is important for both runners and doctors who are treating distressed runners because it alerts both to the potential of this condition.
-However the emphasis of the New York Times article on the high prevalence of the condition and the danger of dying exagerates the results of the study to provide an article that is shocking enough to appear on the front page of the paper.
+The most news-worthy result if the Harvard study in New England Journal of Medicine is that hyponatremia happens.
+This is important for both runners and doctors who are treating distressed runners because it alerts both groups to the potential of this condition.
+However the emphasis of the New York Times article on the high prevalence of the condition and the danger of dying exaggerates the results of the study to provide an article that is shocking enough to appear on the front page of the paper.